Teddy34/gatsby-blog/blog/getting_better_at_unit_testing/index.md

 banner: "/assets/bg/monkeys.jpg"
 ---

 # Unit tests and me

 I discovered unit testing in 2003, under the guidance of a [great tech lead](https://www.linkedin.com/in/bernard-roubaud-8246b33/).
 I understood the value, but the execution was a challenge for the young developer that I was.
 I did not see the practice in the teams that I joined later on until recently.
 I was still a firm believer in unit tests, but it was hard for me to find the correct way to implement them and convince colleagues to get into it.
 The turning point for me was the [Survival Guide for Legacy Code talk in EVE Online Fanfest 2015](https://www.youtube.com/watch?v=JCR9q1MMO2E&pp=ygUWZXZlIG9ubGluZSBsZWdhY3kgY29kZQ%3D%3D).
 A tl;dr version of the talk could be a quote from Micheal Feathers: "Legacy Code is code without tests".
 It took me a couple of years of practice, but I finally reached a point where I could reach high coverage in my codebases with high support from the team.
 I hope that these few lines will help you get there faster than me.

 # Are unit tests worth it?

 While we were taught to test and automate code during our academic journey, the real-world scenario often diverges.
 The reality is that across the industry, the level of unit testing is very low.
 Worse, when I push for more unit testing, I get resistance, especially from devs.
-It's a constant of most projects that I joined.The usual culprits in this resistance include:
+It's a constant of most projects that I joined.
+The usual culprits in this resistance include:

 - I do not have the time for it (number one excuse).
 - Tests are expensive or complex to design and write.